Resources

 6. Proper Communication

 Ensure proper communication with the insurance company.
 Almost every claim is different in some ways.
 There might be certain complications in a case which do not exactly fit well with the existing process of an insurance company.
 Therefore, two-way communication is extremely important.
 You can do your part by communicating upfront with the insurance company and being patient regarding their response.
 Also, answer all their queries truthfully and comply with them regarding the claim settlement process.
+This collaborative approach not only smooths the path to claim settlement but also fosters a relationship of trust and understanding with your insurance provider.

 Things to avoid when filing health insurance claims: